 This is when she caught the attention of a man named Boaz, a relative of Naomi’s late husband, and owner of the barley field where Ruth had come to glean scraps of grain.
 Boaz was a kind and generous man, and after he invited Ruth to eat with him and his servants, he instructed his servants to protect Ruth, and allow her to work with them.
 He even instructed them to pull up and leave full stocks of grain for her to gather easily.
 When she returned to Naomi that evening with nearly 30 lbs of grain, Naomi was amazed at the generosity Boaz had shown them.

-Now, according to the law God had given the Israelites, a kinsman redeemer was a male relative who had the responsibility to act on behalf of a family member who was in trouble, danger or need.
+Now, according to the law God had given the Israelites, a kinsman-redeemer was a male relative who had the responsibility to act on behalf of a family member who was in trouble, danger, or need.
 This kinsman redeemer could deliver or rescue a property or person.
-Because Boaz was a relative of Naomi’s, Naomi recognized that Boaz could be a kinsman redeemer for her and Ruth.
+Because Boaz was a relative of Naomi’s, Naomi recognized that Boaz could be a kinsman-redeemer for her and Ruth.
 If Boaz was willing to marry Ruth, they would be rescued from their life of poverty.

 Naomi instructed Ruth to offer herself to Boaz for marriage.
-Though this was a daunting and humbling act for Ruth, Boaz regarded it as kindness, because she could have chased after a younger man for a husband, but he was honoured that she would want him.
+Though this was a daunting and humbling act for Ruth, Boaz regarded it as kindness, because she could have chased after a younger man for a husband, but he was honored that she would want him.

 Boaz and Ruth married and had a son, named him Obed.
 Obed then became the father of Jesse, who was the father of David, and through this line, the Messiah came.

 What is the main message of the Book of Ruth?